When you think about self-care ideas, what comes to your mind?

 (I’m not an affiliate, just think it’s a very good book, for this or any other reading time)

-A different option is to read some book which contains Latin quotes (for an example) or look around for some other type of books which might spark your interest.
+A different option is to read some book that contains Latin quotes (for example) or look around for some other type of book which might spark your interest.

 And let’s not forget.